Adapt Specific Nuisance and Excessive Lighting Bylaws in Quinte West

 I attended the planning meeting where this property was looking for approval to make changes and I addressed my concerns about the infringement and enjoyment of my property then.
 I was met with considerable disparaging attitude and treated that my concerns were invalid.
 I was assured that the enjoyment of my property would not become a concern.

 Taking to social media is the only step that has offered any response.
-Each person that has viewed the photos has agreed, something should be done.
+Each person that has viewed the photos has agreed, something should have be done.

 It should not be my responsibility to outlay funds to file a civil suit against the property owner when the City has clear ability to solve this issue.